Tom Browning's perfect game: Later developments

 The Dodgers would go on to win the 1988 World Series—the only time, to date, that a team has won a World Series after having a perfect game pitched against it during the season.
 Only one other team has since earned a postseason berth after having a perfect game pitched against it during the season: the 2010 Tampa Bay Rays, who were on the losing end of Dallas Braden's perfect game on May 9, went on to win the American League East title.
 Not until Sean Manaea of the Oakland Athletics no-hit the eventual World Champion Boston Red Sox on April 21, 2018, would a no-hitter again be pitched against a team that would go on to win that year's World Series.

 Browning's perfect game was the first of a record three that Paul O'Neill would play in as a member of the winning team.
 With the New York Yankees, he would be on the winning end of David Wells' and David Cone's in 1998 and 1999, respectively.

-On July 4, 1989, Browning narrowly missed becoming the first pitcher to throw two perfect games.
+On July 4, 1989, Browning narrowly missed becoming the first male pitcher to throw two perfect games.
 Against the Philadelphia Phillies at Veterans Stadium, Browning retired the first 24 batters he faced.
 Dickie Thon then broke up the bid with a ninth-inning leadoff double.
 After striking out Steve Lake, Browning gave up a single to Steve Jeltz, scoring Thon.
-John Franco then relieved Browning and got Len Dykstra to hit into a game-ending double play, giving the Reds a 2–1 win.
+John Franco then relieved Browning and got Lenny Dykstra to hit into a game-ending double play, giving the Reds a 2–1 win.

 Browning pitched for the Reds through 1994, and finished his career with the 1995 Kansas City Royals.
 His MLB totals include an overall record of 123–90, 3.94 ERA, and exactly 1,000 strikeouts in 1,921 innings pitched.